 The invitation for all of us is to realize how deeply we are united in the Eucharist and foster that unity.
 The Church prays at Mass that the unifying effect of the Eucharist may be fully realized in us.
 For example, in Eucharistic Prayer III, the Church prays, "Grant that we, who are nourished by the Body and Blood of your Son and filled with his Holy Spirit may become one body, one spirit in Christ."
 We should join this prayer of the Church at Mass and examine how we can foster unity in the Church personally.

 Michael Janczakowski

-St. Francis de Sales Seminary 3257 S. Lake Drive St. Francis, WI 53235-3702
+St. Francis de Sales Seminary 3257 S. Lake Drive St. Francis, WI 53235-3702 Year Configuration I authentic Christian discipleship.
+St. Paul, pray for us!

-Configuration I

 St. John the Baptist Parish, Howard